Nukesor/sticker-finder/README.md

 ## Botfather commands

     help - Display help
-    donations - Show information for donations
-    tag - Tag the last sticker posted in this chat or the sticker you replied to replace - Replace the tags of the last sticker posted in this chat or the sticker you replied to tag_random - Get a random sticker for tagging.
-Thanks for doing this :)! random_set - The bot sends you a random sticker set. skip - Skip the current sticker
-    report - Report something regarding the sticker set of the last sticker in the chat. cancel - Cancel all current actions.
+    tag - Tag the last sticker posted in this chat or the sticker you replied to replace - Replace the tags of the last sticker posted in this chat or the sticker you replied to report - Report something regarding the sticker set of the last sticker in the chat. cancel - Cancel all current actions.
-    english - Only english sticker sets and tags international - Get sticker sets from all all languages. toggle_deluxe - Only get the very best sticker packs.
-(Restricts the search drastically) forget_set - Forget all usages of a sticker pack. delete_history - Delete the full search history of a user. help - Display admin help
+    forget_set - Forget all usages of a sticker pack. help - Display admin help